marloscarmo/data-metrics/README.md

 version: 0.6.2

-> data-metrics is a data-attribute in HTML tags for register your metrics in Google Analytics.
+> data-metrics is a [data-attribute](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes) that allows you to easily track Google Analytics metrics in your HTML page.

 ## Getting Started

-Installing with Bower.
-See any examples of use [here](http://marloscarmo.github.io/data-metrics/).
+See examples of use [here](http://marloscarmo.github.io/data-metrics/).

-### Bower
+### Installing with Bower

 `
 bower install data-metrics